-Be also aware that while some mattress retailers allow exchanges for free, most charge a $80-$500 restocking / exchange / redelivery fee.
+Be also aware that while some mattress retailers allow exchanges for free, most charge an $80-$500 restocking/exchange / re-delivery fee.

 While online mattress retailers may tend to have more generous return policies, getting the mattress back to them can be a hassle.

-Other reasons people reveal for returning their mattress include off gassing odor, heat retention, poor motion isolation, and unsuitability for sex.
+Other reasons people reveal for returning their mattresses include off-gassing odor, heat retention, poor motion isolation, and unsuitability for sex.

-Returned mattresses are either thrown away (recycled), marked down or donated to a charity organization or local church and often incur significant costs associated with being restocked.
+Returned mattresses are either thrown away (recycled), marked down, or donated to a charity organization or local church and often incur significant costs associated with being restocked.
 Returned mattresses can never be resold.
 As a result, the entire cost of a returned mattress is incorporated into the price that will be paid by any future buyer.
-And in spite of the best intentions most online mattress brands have for their returns to be recycled or donated, many returned mattresses still end up in junkyards.
+And despite the best intentions most online mattress brands have for their returns to be recycled or donated, many returned mattresses still end up in junkyards.

 Mattress Returns Aren’t Always Allowed

 While the vast majority of mattress retailers offer an exchange/return policy, a few offer a very short period (5 business days) or none at all.
 Such retailers are often furniture stores – not dedicated mattress stores.
 Furthermore, adjustable bed base brands also do not typically offer home sleep trials, and many even prohibit returns.